astronomer/astro-sdk/README.md

 ### Defining metadata

 Once your SQL is working as expected, you might want to define the query's database and schema during its runtime.
-To expose this functionality while keeping your SQL easy to run in your favorite SQL notebook, you can create a [frontmatter](https://middlemanapp.com/basics/frontmatter/):
+To configure this for Airflow while keeping your SQL easy to run in your favorite SQL notebook, you can create a [frontmatter](https://middlemanapp.com/basics/frontmatter/):

 ```sql